sharapov-outsource/Wordpress-DigitalOcean-Spaces-Sync/readme.md

 # DEPRECATED PLUGIN
-This plugin will not be supported or updated, please use on your own risk.
+This plugin will not be supported or updated, please use at your own risk.
 Thank you!

 ## DigitalOcean Spaces Sync